 QOF income is list-size and prevalence weighted.
 This means that QOF income not only depends on QOF points achieved, but also the number of patients on each QOF register.
-In fact it is possible to work out the exact amount of income you can generate per patient for each QOF domain and I have attached a document to this post which contains this information for 2021/22.
+In fact it is possible to work out the exact amount of income you can generate per patient for each QOF domain and we have attached a document to this support article which contains this information.

 Ardens Resources to Improve Prevalence

 The search folder "5.0 Ardens Case Finders" can be used to identify coding errors affecting reported chronic disease prevalence in individual GP practices.
 We have produced detailed instructions (www.ardens.live/case-finders) that explain how to use these searches and we recommend that you read these before undertaking any re-coding work.